HepaRegeniX GmbH achieves successful proof of efficacy in acute liver disease models for selected MKK4 inhibitors

 Scott L. Nyberg, MD, PhD, Professor of Surgery and Biomedical Engineering at Mayo Clinic in Rochester, MN, USA, said “Acute liver failure after major resection of the liver is a devastating condition with a high mortality rate.
 In the absence of therapeutic options, I am pleased to witness the remarkable effect of MKK4 inhibitors in enhancing the regeneration capacity of the liver after 80% hepatectomy in our non-rodent model.
 This illustrates a role for MKK4 as a key regulator of regeneration in severely diseased livers.”

-Dr. Michael Lutz, CEO of HepaRegeniX, added: “We are exicted about the successful achievement of excellent efficacy data for our novel therapeutic target, MKK4 in acute liver diseases with several molecules having the potential to enter into clinical development in the near future.
+Dr. Wolfgang Albrecht, Managing Director of HepaRegeniX, added: “We are exicted about the successful achievement of excellent efficacy data for our novel therapeutic target, MKK4 in acute liver diseases with several molecules having the potential to enter into clinical development in the near future.
 Whilst positive effects on steatosis and apoptosis have been seen with other therapies, MKK4 inhibition seems to provide unique additional benefits through its strong liver regeneration potential.
 Such features could be beneficial for late stage liver diseases such as cirrhosis, alcoholic hepatitis or complications related to liver resection following hepatectomy for liver cancer or post-liver transplantations.”

 About HepaRegeniX GmbH